nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The user can choose to sort the list according the applicant's `NAME`, `SCHOLARSHIP` or Application `STATUS`.
 * The optional `-r` flag specifies that the sort will be in reverse order.
-* sort command is case-insensitive. e.g. `NamE` or `name` both matches `NAME`.
+* Sort command is **case-insensitive**. e.g. `NamE` or `name` both matches `NAME`.
+* In the event where two applicants have the same `SCHOLARSHIP` or Application `STATUS`, the applicants' name is used as a tiebreaker, as duplicate applicant names are not allowed.

 Examples:
 * `sort name` All applicants in TrackAScholar will be sorted based on their name in a lexicographical manner.
-* `sort scholarship` All applicants in TrackAScholar will be sorted based on the type of scholarship they have applied for.
+* `sort scholarship` All applicants in TrackAScholar will be sorted based on the type of scholarship they have applied for, in a lexicographical manner.
-* `sort status` All applicants in TrackAScholar will be sorted according to their application status.
+* `sort status` All applicants in TrackAScholar will be sorted according to their application status in the following order: pending, accepted and rejected applicants.

 Sample output for `sort name`: